Akhilandeshvari: The Goddess Never Not Broken

 Devotional Practice: Honoring Akhilandeshvari

-In past hubs, I have emphasized the importance of developing a relationship with goddesses and gods.
+In past articles, I have emphasized the importance of developing a relationship with goddesses and gods.
 They are not metaphysical vending machines and don't appreciate being treated as such.
 Akhilandeshvari is a very caring goddess, and is easier to forge a relationship with that some other goddesses, in my experience anyways.
 In fact, I introduced her into my life and accepted her into my pantheon by performing the ritual I described above and then formally asked her to help me heal, and help me remember her wisdom the next time my life fell apart.
 Failure is a part of life and it is definitely easier to take the blow when you have Akhilandeshvari in your corner.

 Devotional work with her mainly consists of meditation and inner work.
 You may wish to create a shrine to her, or something simpler like printing a photo of her off the internet and hanging it by your altar.
 Due to lack of space, I have one altar.
 I have paintings I have created for almost all of the goddesses and gods in my pantheon hanging in the room, and I will take the painting off the wall and place it on my altar when I am doing a working or spell that invokes their energy, or a ritual to honor them or to their lessons.